Resident Advisor Duties and Responsibilities

 - Assist in opening and closing residence halls at the beginning and end of each semester as well as during vacation periods.

-Assume additional responsibilities as assigned by the Residential Learning Coordinators, Student Life Coordinators, Assistant Residential Learning Coordinators, Assistant Student Life Coordinators, and other Housing and Residence Life professionals.
+- Assume additional responsibilities as assigned by coordinators and other Housing and Residence Life professionals.

-- The RA position is a live-in position and as such RAs are encouraged to sleep in their own room each night.
+- The student staff position is a live-in position, and as such student staff are encouraged to sleep in their own room each night.